F97Crossbone/NouveauChrome/README.md

 3. Color mask orientation
 4. Color mask generation
     * Ultimately this mask will be digitally generated, and may result in a "pixelated" look
+5. Color mask balance
+    * The color balance of the final image may not be accurate in the initial round of testing, as the standard RGB color separation is used.
+Panchromatic film does not have an even sensitivity towards all light wavelengths, so adjustments in the values of each color may need to be done

+# Current Status
+* Initial code for generating color masks (both individual pixels and alternating lines) is completed, and available in the FilterGen directory.
+Commercial printers have been contacted regarding the feasibility of printing the current designs